Surlingham

 Surlingham is a village and civil parish in the South Norfolk district of Norfolk situated on the Broads in eastern United Kingdom.
 It lies approximately 6½ miles (10½ km) south-east of Norwich on the south bank of the River Yare between Bramerton and Rockland St Mary.
 In the 2001 census it contained 266 households and a population of 637, increasing to 725 at the 2011 census.
 Although Surlingham is part of South Norfolk District, as in other broadland villages those areas of the village adjacent to the river and broads fall into the executive area of the Broads Authority.

 Toponymy

-The villages name origin is uncertain.
+The village's name origin is uncertain.
 'Homestead/village of the south Herlingas (= *Herela's people)' or possibly, 'of the Sutherlingas'.
 In both cases, the point of reference is probably the River Yare.

 Churches

 The church of St Mary in Surlingham is one of 124 existing round-tower churches in Norfolk.
 The adjacent Church Marsh nature reserve is leased by the RSPB and is overlooked by the ruins of St Saviour's Church (less than half a mile north-east of St Mary's).
 Dating from the 12th century, St Saviour's was in regular use until 1705.
 A campaign has been launched by local villagers to save the site from further deterioration and to make it safe for visitors.
 Norfolk naturalist Ted Ellis is buried here.